Matthew-D-Johnston/js225/js229_study_guide.md

   **Solution:** We don't know whether `myPet` is already in the global scope.
 If `myPet` already exists in the global scope, our definition will result in an error.

-  Since functions create their own scopes, let's tryp putting the variable inside a function to hide it from the rest of the program:
+  Since functions create their own scopes, let's try putting the variable inside a function to hide it from the rest of the program:

   ```javascript
   // thousands of lines of messy JavaScript code!